ZRiddle/PokeAlertsOnboarding/README.md

 These Pokemon give an @channel notification when found

-Meaning you can turn a channel notification prefrences to "Mentions of my name or highlight words" and still get notified
+You can turn a channel notification prefrences to "Mentions of my name or highlight words" and still get notified

 - Venusaur
 - Charizard